J-DubApps/get-chat-cmd/README.md

   width="600"
   height="400">

 This repo contains my PowerShell functions I use to: state plain English requests to my chosen AI-LLM, receiving back a PS command.
-The LLM outputs the PS command for review on the console & copies the command to clipboard. **NOTE**: you **must** have *your own* API keys to use all 3 of these functions in `ai_powershell_commands.ps1`, or *at least one* if you want to only use a single AI provider (PS [Openrouter.ai](https://openrouter.ai) us a great gateway to use different popular AI models).
+The LLM outputs the PS command for review on the console & copies the command to clipboard.
+In the gif animation above, I am asking 3 different AI models for commands via a plain-english "goal statement".  **NOTE**: you **must** have *your own* API keys to use all 3 of these functions in `ai_powershell_commands.ps1`, or *at least one* if you want to only use a single AI provider (PS [Openrouter.ai](https://openrouter.ai) us a great gateway to use different popular AI models).

+Also you can rename the functions to anything you want (I think "`get-ai-cmd`" is better, but I'm too lazy to rename everything 😂).

 These functions have only been tested in **PowerShell Core 7.5** (they may work in 5.1, just haven't tested).
-Also you can rename the functions to anything you want (I think "`get-ai-cmd`" is better, but I'm too lazy to rename everything 😂).
+See disclaimer at bottom, this code is NOT tested or intended in any prod environment.

 ## Functions